chrisknapp98/meditation-backend/README.md

 ## Extend Backend

+When making changes to the Python code, it's advisable to run the database using Docker Compose and execute the Python application either directly in the IDE or through the command line.
+It's important to note that all the required environment variables defined in `integration/.env.template` for the backend should be set.

+To start only the database using the Docker Compose setup, you can use the following command:

+`docker compose up -d database`

 ### Editing/Adding Endpoints

 The endpoints of the REST server are defined in the `src/routes` package.
 A separate module has been created for each type of route.
 For a new endpoint of an already existing type, the corresponding module can be extended with a method for the new endpoint.
 If a new type of endpoint is to be added, it is advisable to create a new Python module.